-- preamble, a Preamble message with the ID, name, and alias of this table. - match_fields, a repeated field of type MatchField representing the data to be used to construct the lookup key matched in this table.
+- preamble, a Preamble message with the ID, name, and alias of this table. - match\fields, a repeated field of type MatchField representing the data to be used to construct the lookup key matched in this table.
 Each MatchField message is defined with the following fields: - id, the uint32 identifier of this MatchField, unique in the scope of this table.
 No rules are prescribed on the way MatchField IDs should be allocated, as long as two MatchField of the same table do not have the same ID.
-Nonetheless, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as in the P4 key declaration. - name, the string representing the name of this MatchField. - annotations, a repeated field of strings, each one representing a P4 annotation associated to this match field. - bitwidth, an int32 value set to the size in bits of this match field. - match, a one of describing the match behavior for this field; it can be either: - match_type, an enum field of type MatchType, which includes all possible PSA match kinds.
+Nonetheless, if the P4Info message was generated from a P4 compiler, we recommend that the IDs be assigned incrementally, starting from 1, in the same order as in the P4 key declaration.
+The P4 programmer can either choose the IDs using the @id annotation, or let the compiler choose them. - name, the string representing the name of this MatchField. - annotations, a repeated field of strings, each one representing a P4 annotation associated to this match field. - bitwidth, an int32 value set to the size in bits of this match field. - match, a one of describing the match behavior for this field; it can be either: - \ match\type, an enum field of type MatchType, which includes all possible PSA match kinds.